How to Calm a Hyper Puppy Around People

 Chewy ChumsShare

-Why Puppies Go Wild Around Guests
+Why Hyper Puppies Go Wild Around Guests

 New smells.
 New voices.
 New energy.
 Puppies don’t know how to process it all—so they bounce, bark, and bite to figure it out.
 But without a way to teach what should happen when guests arrive, most pups default to chaos.